 Here be dragons!

-St George’s Day marks the perfect time to celebrate the legends of England’s dragons!
-Landscapes associated with these fantastic beasts abound in every region (even if the historical St George never set foot here).
-Join us as we delve into the stories of five of our favourites…
+National Storytelling Week 2021 provides the perfect opportunity to celebrate the legends of England’s dragons!
+Landscapes associated with these fantastic beasts abound in every region – here we delve into the stories of five of our favourites…

 The Exe Valley is said to be the haunt of a fire-breathing dragon protecting the treasures it buried underneath the two Iron Age hillforts of Dolbury Hill, Killerton and Cadbury Castle near Bickleigh (not to be confused with Somerset’s Cadbury Castle).
 Constantly swooping across the valley between the two sites, legend has it that the dragon escaped a slaying by never dwelling long at either location.